gip-inclusion/nexus/README.md

 # create a new project in the current directory
 npx sv create

-# create a new project in my-app
+# create a new project in next-web
-npx sv create my-app
+npx sv create next-web
 ```

 ## Developing